The Location of the SKA

 SKA Organisation, with its headquarters at Jodrell Bank near Manchester in the UK, has the huge but formidable role of coordinating relationships between the international partners and centralize the leadership of the project

-As part of the advanced science operations and testing ahead of the full operations of the SKA commencing in the mid 2020’s two key precursor facilities are now being used and developed to test and also in some cases form part of the SKA itself.
+As part of the advanced science operations and testing ahead of the full operations of the SKA, two key precursor facilities are now being used and developed to test and also in some cases form part of the SKA itself.
 The SKA will be developed in a phased approach.

 The MeerKAT precursor telescope located in South Africa will be incorporated into Phase one of the SKA, while the ASKAP telescope in Australia is being used as a testbed for promising new technologies.
 These two facilities are providing SKA scientists with invaluable data on the locations over the next decade which will help refine the research, development and construction of the SKA in these locations.